hackerinheels/nativeMcpClientServer/README.md

 1. **MCP Host**: A WebSocket server that communicates with clients and tool servers
 2. **Product Server**: A tool server that provides product information via SSE
+3. **Analytics Server**: A tool server that provides analytics data via SSE
-3. **MCP Client**: A simple client for interacting with the MCP host
+4. **MCP Client**: A simple client for interacting with the MCP host

 ## Architecture